Fractal: Multiplier

 Development and growth of the fractal demonstrate the (money and Keynesian) Multiplier.

-In the diagram below: income is represented by the area of each and every triangle, and the rounds of spending by every iteration of the rule.
+In the diagram below, income is represented by each triangle's area, and the spending rounds by every iteration of the

 The Keynesian Multiplier equals the change in income divided by the change in injection.